daelsepara/zil-experiment/DESIGN.md

 	(DESC "Portal Room")
 	(LDESC "The exit to the west leads you back to the main hallway.
 You feel that there is something beyond the door to the east.")
 	(WEST TO MAIN-ROOM)
-	(EAST TO EXIT-ROOM IF DOOR-UNLOCKED ELSE "The exit portal is locked.")
+	(EAST TO EXIT-ROOM IF DOOR IS OPEN ELSE "The exit portal is locked.")
 	(FLAGS RLANDBIT LIGHTBIT)>

 <ROOM LIVING-ROOM